MicrosoftDocs/win32/desktop-src/Msi/ole-limitations-on-streams.md

 ---
-Description: 'Developers of installation databases need to be aware of two limitations on the handling of streams by the Win32 OLE structured storage implementation.' ms.assetid: 'ebd5fcac-0238-4f30-9fd5-a0c5cf9028ef'
+Description: Developers of installation databases need to be aware of two limitations on the handling of streams by the Win32 OLE structured storage implementation. ms.assetid: ebd5fcac-0238-4f30-9fd5-a0c5cf9028ef
-title: OLE Limitations on Streams
+title: OLE Limitations on Streams ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OLE Limitations on Streams